-Most commonly using cardboard (as it will eventually breakdown and feed nutrition back into the soil) but this really can be just about anything.
+Most commonly using cardboard (as it will eventually break down and feed nutrition back into the soil) but this really can be just about anything.

 I’ve heard stories of people using wood chips and carpets/rugs too at this stage.
-The idea is simply to block out all light so that the greenery underneath if deprived, eventually killing it off.
+The idea is simply to block out all light so that the greenery underneath is deprived, eventually killing it off.

 No disturbing the soil